garethredfern/laravelvue-spa/content/en/hosting.md

 ### Forge

 Create a new server in the admin panel of Forge and make sure you have added your SSH key for your local machine.
 Once a server is provisioned, you will want to delete the default site and create a new site called `api.yourappname.com`.
 As an example, the demo site for this site is called `api.laravelvuespa.app`.
-Hook it up to deploy from your Github account and make sure to select Let’s Encrypt to add the SSL certificate so that the domain runs on https.
+Hook it up to deploy from your GitHub account and make sure to select Let’s Encrypt to add the SSL certificate so that the domain runs on https.

 ### Configure Environment Variables